 Overnight: Arashan Hot Springs

-We still hadn’t learned by now, but the climb up to the pass was the steepest and scariest of all.
-It was extremely steep loose rocks that felt like you were sliding down every step you took.
-On the way up Jacob even got paralyzed for a moment and sat down thinking he’d fall off the mountain and die.
+We still hadn’t learned by now, but climbing up to the pass was the steepest and scariest of all.
+It was extremely steep, loose rocks that felt like you were sliding down every step you took.
+On the way up, Jacob even got paralyzed for a moment and sat down, thinking he’d fall off the mountain and die.

 Most guided hikes in Kyrgyzstan are customized to what you want.
 Things like the number of porters, how many meals you want each day, how far you want to go, and more go into calculating the cost.
 To give you a rough idea, a guide is usually between 1200-2500 KGS per day.